SHI-Labs/Decoupled-Classification-Refinement/README.md

 7. Please find more details in config files and in our code.
     You may find these codes helpful when there is an error:
     1. [loading base detector detection results](https://github.com/bowenc0221/Decoupled-Classification-Refinement/blob/dcr_v1/lib/dataset/coco.py#L221)

+## Note
+If you have any question, feel free to open an issue and I'm happy to answer.

 ## Contact
 Bowen Cheng (bcheng9 AT illinois DOT edu)